open/close all folders

 King "Wart" Arthur

 Featured in 1963's The Sword in the Stone

 Voiced by: Richard Reitherman (Act 1), Robert Reitherman (Act 2), Rickie Sorenson (Act 3)Arthur Pendragon (better known as Wart) is the main character.
 He is an orphan boy who becomes King of England.

 - Awesome Moment of Crowning: Sort of.
 He draws the sword out of the stone, the heavens part, and everyone bows to him.
 We don't see the crowning itself but for the in-universe crowd, this is the part that matters.

 - Baleful Polymorph: He spends a good third of the movie being transformed into various animals, in order to "teach him about life".

-- Because Destiny Says So: Apparently the only reason he was able to pull the sword out of the stone.
-Which makes Merlin's constant lessons about life filling the entire movie oddly redundant, though arguably it was to prepare him for his future as king.
+- Because Destiny Says So: The only reason he was able to pull the sword out of the stone.

 - Beleaguered Assistant: To Kay because he's a page.
 Going into the forest to retrieve an arrow is part of the job.